0x4007/pay.ubq.fi/docs/project-brief.md

     *   Connect their wallet.
     *   Initiate the batch claim process.
     *   View transaction status and history (optional).
+*   **Developer Analytics Dashboard:** Provide a view for authorized users (e.g., team leads) to:
+    *   See a leaderboard of developers ranked by aggregated permit value ("XP").
+    *   View developer GitHub usernames and avatars.
+    *   (Future) Analyze performance based on permit metadata (e.g., task type).

 ## 3. Scope - Exclusions